 Through CyOTE™, CESER looks to further its vision of secure and reliable energy delivery systems nationwide.

-During any disaster the Department of Energy emergency responders are prepared to work with their partners to aid in restoring power to those impacted
+During any disaster the Department’s emergency responders work with industry and government partners to aid in restoring power to those impacted.

 Emergency procedures, floor plans, evacuation routes, and Occupant Emergency Plan (OEP) documents for the Department of Energy, Headquarters buildings in the Washington, DC metropolitan area.
 Documents can only be accessed by computers on a DOE network.